Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Required attributes

 Use data-epi-block-id on all blocks, sections, rows, and columns.
-This attribute is required for Visual Builder to recognize and select components.
+This attribute is required for the Visual Builder to recognize and select components.
 Set its value using the key returned by your Optimizely Graph query.

 Use data-epi-edit on individual properties that should be editable.
 Set its value to the property name, such as heading, body, or title.